rm-code/logivi/README.md

 ```
 LoGiVi will use the folder's name to identify the log so make it informative.

+# LÖVE Version
+Version 0351 and all prior versions of LoGiVi are written for Version 0.9.2 of the LÖVE framework. ___All future versions will be based on LÖVE 0.10.0 (currently unreleased).___

 # License

 The MIT License (MIT)